|Length||9.9 miles. Flat. Hard surface. About 4.5 hours plus pub and cream tea stops.|

-- After 3 km/2 miles, just past the Cross Guns pub, you come to an aqueduct (a bridge carrying the canal over the river).
+- After 3 km/2 miles, just past the Cross Guns pub, you come to the Avoncliff Aqueduct (a bridge carrying the canal over the river).
 Just before the aqueduct, cross under the canal to the other side, and follow the towpath over the aqueduct.
 You can see Avoncliff Station and a weir.

 - Continue on along the towpath.

 Avoncliffe Aqueduct to the Dundas Aqueduct / Canal Junction

 - After 2km/1.5 miles, Feshford Station is visible on the other side of the Valley

-- After 2 km/1.5 miles, you reach the the Dundas Aqueduct where the canal crosses back over the river at Dundas Aqueduct, and you come to a canal "T junction".
+- After 2 km/1.5 miles, you reach the the Dundas Aqueduct where the canal crosses back over the river.
+At the end of it, you come to a canal "T junction".

 - To continue the main walk, cross a lock over the canal spur, and turn right.
 Follow the path, crossing a bridge to the opposite bank, and continue on towards Bath.

 Dundas Aquedut / Canal Junction to Bath

-- Follow the canal for 3.5km/2 miles, until you reach Bathampton, which has The George Inn, a canalside pub.
+- Follow the canal for 5km/3 miles, until you reach Bathampton, which has The George Inn, a canalside pub with a canalside terrace.

 - After a further 2 km/1.5 miles, the canal and towpath goes under a fine house and into a cutting.
 This is close to Bath town centre.

 - To go to Bath's historic centre: Turn right at this point for a shortcut into the town centre.

 - After 1 km/0.7 miles, the canal comes out into the open again.
 The river is visible below to the right, and the train station becomes visible on the other side of the river.

 - Keep following the canal towpath, crossing over a few roads, and passing some locks.

 - Leave the canal just before it finally joins the river.
 Walk up to the road, and take the footbridge over the river towards the station.

 - Walk through a tunnel (beneath the platforms), and Bath station entrance is on your left hand side.